correia55/PollMeBot/README.md

 Available options for the poll include:
 * -m - each user may vote in multiple options;
 * -o - each option displays only the number of votes;
-* -n - users can vote in new options;
+* -n - users can vote in new options.

-* -dc - the bot will delete all messages with the commands;
-* -da - the bot will delete all messages that come after.
+Note: the number of active polls per channel is limited to 5.

 ### Refresh Poll

 ```
-!refresh
+!refresh poll_id
 ```
 creates a new message with the current poll, preventing users from having to locate the message where the poll is located.

 ### Vote Poll

 ```
-!vote option
+!vote poll_id option
 ```
 votes in the selected option.

 If the poll allows for new options to be created you can use the command followed by the new option within quotation marks:
 ```
-!vote "New option"
+!vote poll_id "New option"
 ```

 ### Help Poll